Clubs @ AHS

 Fundraiser Approval Form

-For example: Let’s say Bob from Fruit Club is in charge of buying fruits for their upcoming fruit sale after school.
-To get reimbursed from the club, Bob would purchase the fruits with his own money, then go to the Bookroom and pick up a reimbursement form.
-He would then fill it out and attach the receipts to get reimbursed, then turn the form with attached receipts back into book room.
-Ms. Salas would then write him a reimbursement check.
+For example: Let’s say Magdalena from Bake Club is in charge of making lemon cupcakes for their upcoming bake sale after school.
+To get reimbursed from the club, Magdalena would purchase the ingredients with her own money, then go to the bookroom and pick up a reimbursement form.
+She would then fill it out and attach the receipts to get reimbursed, then turn the form with attached receipts back into book room.
+Ms. Pope would then write her a reimbursement check.

 Tips: The point is that the school needs to see that your club is actually doing stuff.
 The school is also audited by the state through these minutes.
 If you do anything money associated during your meeting, this is extremely important to cover!
 Please include it in the description portion of the form.
 One form per meeting please!
 Try to be as accurate as possible, but we don’t need every detail on every single thing you did at the meeting, just the main points.